MauriceGit/Advanced_Algorithms/README.md

 Some of these algorithms are just implemented quick-and-dirty while others (2,3-tree) have gotten some more thought put into.
 I couldn't always find time.

+None of the algorithms are fit and ready for production use.
+But most of them are available as robust implementations in standard or other libraries.
+Educational purpose only.

 ## Tree

 Algorithm | Runtime